aimms/documentation/webui/download-widget.rst

 The download widget always looks for the file to be downloaded in the below listed folders depending on which AIMMS environment you are using and ``FileLocation`` contains the name of the file you want to download.

 * the main AIMMS project folder in developer mode
-* the temporary PRO folder if the project is launched from a PRO server
+* the temporary PRO folder, if the project is launched from a PRO server (or the AIMMS Cloud)

 However, to create a file with name ``FileLocation`` in the temporary PRO folder, you will need to know the path of that folder and append it before the file name.
 This can be done by using the pre-defined function :token:`webui::GetIOFilePath` after assigning a string value to ``FileLocation``.